I see you.

 I hear you.

-I know that you’re frustrated that your voice, your right to speak, has been taken from you.
+I know that you’re frustrated that your voice, your very right to speak, has been taken from you.
 I hear your silent screams into the void, the endless question of “why” echoing through the fog.
 I hear your voice because it follows my own.

 I understand you.